Home between cultures

 I live abroad

-You are living abroad, realizing your dreams for education or work experience.
-You don’t want to miss this opportunity for development and contributing to society.
+You are living abroad, realising your dreams for education or work experience.
+You don’t want to miss this opportunity for your development and you want to contribute to society.
 Especially because you get to see something of the world and gain international experience in the process.

-After a while, you see the downside of the experience.
+After a while, you start seeing the downside of the experience.

 About me